Open Free Zero Brokerage Demat Account

 A Complete Guide on How to Transfer Shares from One Demat Account to Another

 You’ve done it!
 You’ve finally found the one perfect Demat account for all your trading needs.
-A Demat account which charges zero brokerage across products for life whilst providing best trading infrastructure.
-Now only one thing remains - transferring shares from your existing Demat account to your new Demat account.
+A Demat account which charges zero brokerage on equity delivery, mutual funds and IPOs whilst providing best trading infrastructure.
+Now only one thing remains - transferring shares from your existing Demat account to your new one.
 Afterall, holding multiple Demat accounts means paying multiple annual maintenance charges (AMC).
 And we’re sure you don’t want that.
 This is why, when you find a Demat account you like, it's best to transfer your shares as soon as possible.
 However, many investors delay or avoid transferring shares because they feel the process is too complicated and time-consuming.
 But this isn’t true.
 Here’s a step-by-step guide on how to transfer shares from one Demat account to another.
 But before we proceed, here are three common reasons why you’d want to transfer shares between Demat accounts.

 3 Reasons why you might want to transfer shares between Demat accounts